oncecrossover/web-server/README.txt

 PLAY WITH SECURITY TEST
-1. bash run-jar.sh -Dssl  peeq-snoop-server
+1. bash run-jar.sh -Dhttp.snoop.ssl  peeq-snoop-server
-2. bash run-jar.sh -Dssl -Dresource.uri=users/edmund peeq-snoop-client
+2. bash run-jar.sh -Dhttp.snoop.ssl -Dresource.uri=users/edmund peeq-snoop-client

 Programmatically, http should be replaced with https for security, the port should be changed too.
 Without proper certificates, curl command is not supported, please switch to insecure conf for curl for test purpose.